merchisdk/sdk/docs/_typescript/deleting.md

 content_markdown: |-
    Entities can be deleted via the `delete` method.

-   If you know the id of the object, you do not have to fetch it before deleting.
+   As with editing, if you know the id of the object, you do not have to fetch it before deleting.
+   {: .info }

 left_code_blocks:
   - code_block: |-